 DON THOMSON / SCIENCE PHOTO LIBRARY.
 DON THOMSON / SCIENCE PHOTO LIBRARY.

-Polarised light micrograph of fibres of amosite, a type of asbestos.
-All asbestos varieties are silicates (amphibole minerals), the most common are amosite, crocidolite & chrysotile.
+Light micrograph of fibres of blue asbestos, or crocidolite.
+All asbestos varieties are silicates (amphibole minerals), the most common are crocidolite, amosite & chrysotile.
 Asbestos fibres can be compressed, felted or woven to make insulating boards, paper & shingles.
 It is used in the construction industry because of its fireproof & insulating properties.
 Resistance to corrosion makes it attractive to the chemical & process industries.
 Asbestos fibres split into infinitely small fibres, which when inhaled in quantity lodge in the lung causing the respiratory disease asbestosis.
-Mag: X25 (at 35mm size).
+Mag: X50 (at 35mm size).

 Model release not required.
 Property release not required.